-If you find from the evidence beyond a reasonable doubt that another did intentionally or knowingly cause the death of an individual, namely, Hidi Lynn Gower, by shooting Hidi Lynn Gower with a firearm, for remuneration or the promise of remuneration from Donald Dean Gower, to-wit: U.S. Currency and the defendant then and there knew of the intent of the other to shoot and kill Hidi Lynn Gower, and the defendant acted with intent to promote the commission of the offense by the other, by encouraging, directing, aiding or attempting to aid the other to commit the offense of causing the death of Hidi Lynn Gower for remuneration or the promise of remuneration from Donald Dean Gower, to-wit: U.S. Currency, then you will find the defendant guilty of CAPITAL MURDER, as charged in the indictment.
+Now bearing in mind the foregoing instructions, if you find from the evidence beyond a reasonable doubt that Chaka Romain Johnson, did intentionally or knowingly cause the death of Hidi Lynn Gower, by shooting Hidi Lynn Gower with a gun, and the defendant then and there knew of the intent of the other to shoot and kill Hidi Lynn Gower, and the defendant acted with intent to promote the commission of the offense by the other, by encouraging, directing, aiding or attempting to aid the other to commit the offense of causing the death of Hidi Lynn Gower, then you will find the defendant guilty of MURDER, a lesser included charge of the indictment.

-If you do not so find, or if you have a reasonable doubt thereof, you will find the defendant not guilty of the offense of CAPITAL MURDER
+Unless you so find beyond a reasonable doubt, or if you have a reasonable doubt thereof, you will acquit the defendant of Murder and say by your verdict, Not Guilty.